DevMountain/react-emporium/README.md

 ___

-You should now be able to add items to cart and have that information be provided to the NavBar via Redux!
+You should now be able to add products to cart and have that information be provided to the NavBar via Redux!

 ### Black Diamonds: